kosuri-indu/BVRITHDrive/CONTRIBUTING.md

 ### 6. Create a Pull Request

-Finally, go to your fork on GitHub and create a pull request (PR) to the main BVRITHStudy repository.
+Finally, go to your fork on GitHub and create a pull request (PR) to the main BVRITHDrive repository.
 Describe what you've added or changed in the PR description so it's clear to everyone what your contribution is about.

 ## Contribution Guidelines

-To ensure that BVRITHStudy remains a valuable resource, please keep the following guidelines in mind:
+To ensure that BVRITHDrive remains a valuable resource, please keep the following guidelines in mind:

 - **Respect the Structure**: Follow the existing structure of the repository to keep things organized.
 - **Clear Naming**: Use clear and descriptive names for your files and folders.